NGDBench: Towards Neural Graph Data Management: Conclusion

 \section{Conclusion}

-In this work, we introduced NGDBench, a benchmark designed to bridge the gap between neural models and structured graph data management.
-Unlike prior benchmarks limited to elementary logical operations, NGDBench spans five diverse domains and supports the full spectrum of Cypher queries, while rigorously testing robustness against realistic noise and dynamic updates.
+We introduced \method{}, a benchmark for advancing graph-based neural data management beyond passive querying over observed data.
+Unlike prior benchmarks limited to elementary logical operations, \method{} spans five diverse domains and supports the full spectrum of Cypher queries, while rigorously testing robustness against realistic noise and dynamic updates.
 Our evaluation of state-of-the-art LLMs and RAG approaches reveals significant limitations in precise analytical reasoning and noise resilience.
-Consequently, NGDBench serves as a critical testbed for future research, paving the way for more reliable and capable neural graph database systems.
-We hope NGDBench will stimulate principled work on noise-aware querying, controlling error accumulation in sequential edits, and standardized evaluation protocols for next-generation neural graph management systems.
+Consequently, \method{} serves as a critical testbed for future research, paving the way for more reliable and capable neural database systems.
+We hope \method{} will stimulate principled work on noise-aware querying, controlling error accumulation in sequential edits, and standardized evaluation protocols for next-generation neural data management systems.